Your Sleeping Pad: What Are R Values And Why Do We Use Them?

 Having a high R-value sleeping pad offers many benefits for a thru-hiker as it will always provide ample heat insulation from the ground while also staying prepared for cold snaps or unintended problems.

-With today’s amazing manufacturing, there are pads like the Thermarest NeoAir X-Therm NXT which are incredibly light while also providing insulation for treks that head into snow and mountains as well as equally perform at low elevations.
+With today’s amazing manufacturing, there are pads like what I own, the Thermarest NeoAir X-Therm NXT, which are incredibly light while also providing insulation for treks that head into snow and mountains and equally perform at low elevations.

 Additionally, it resists moisture, preventing you from getting wet during the night, and is durable enough to last for years of use.
-With a sleeping pad with a high R-value, you’ll be able to enjoy a comfortable night’s sleep in any season.
+With a sleeping pad with a high R-value, you can enjoy a comfortable night’s sleep in any season.

-When you choose to be a ground dweller using a tent or tarp you will need to have a sleeping pad, whether you choose an air pad like most or not you need to stay protected from heat loss to the ground.
+When you choose to be a ground dweller using a tent or tarp, you must have a sleeping pad.
+Whether you choose an air pad, like most or not, you must stay protected from heat loss to the ground.

-I sleep warm so I can typically use a lower rated R-Value and still feel warm all night whereas my wife and definitely my daughter sleep VERY cold and need exceptional cold protection even in Spring and Fall.
+I sleep warm, so I can typically use a lower rated R-Value and still feel warm all night, whereas my wife and my daughter sleep VERY cold and need exceptional cold protection even in Spring and Fall.

-Choosing this there is no one “right” answer but more an understanding of the season you are traveling in, your personal ability to generate heat, and then the backpacking quilt or sleeping bag you have over yourself.
+Choosing this, there is no one “right” answer but more an understanding of the season you are traveling in, your ability to generate heat, and the backpacking quilt or sleeping bag you have over yourself.

-This pairing of all three of these points will help you get the perfect pad to provide you with the exceptional sleep warmth you require, skimping out or not understanding any one of them can lead to less recuperative sleep.
+This pairing of all three points will help you get the perfect pad to provide the exceptional sleep warmth you require.
+Skimping out or not understanding one of them can lead to less recuperative sleep.